 Inquiry into the Child Protection System

-The Inquiry into the Child Protection System has been established by the Northern Territory Government to conduct a broad-ranging public inquiry under the Inquiries Act.
+The Inquiry into the Child Protection System has been established by the Northern Territory Government to conduct a broad-ranging public inquiry under the Inquiries Act 1945 .

 Written and oral submissions were invited covering any aspect of the child protection system in the Northern Territory.

-Community forums to explain the process were held on 11-18 February 2010 in Nhulunbuy, Palmerston, Katherine, Tennant Creek, Alice Springs and Darwin to talk about how the Inquiry will operate and provide an opportunity for the public to raise issues.
+Community forums to explain the process were held on 11 to 18 February 2010 in Nhulunbuy, Palmerston, Katherine, Tennant Creek, Alice Springs and Darwin to talk about how the Inquiry will operate and provide an opportunity for the public to raise issues.

-Formal hearings were held in the same locations from 18-26 March 2010.
+Formal hearings were held in the same locations from 18 to 26 March 2010.
 A number of further hearings were also scheduled into April, May and June.

-In late 2009, the Northern Territory Chief Minister and Minister for Children and Families and Child Protection commissioned a Board of Inquiry to conduct a broad-ranging public inquiry under the Inquiries Act into the Northern Territory’s child protection system.
+In late 2009, the Northern Territory (NT) Chief Minister and Minister for Children and Families and Child Protection commissioned a Board of Inquiry to conduct a broad-ranging public inquiry under the Inquiries Act 1945 into the NT's child protection system.

-The purpose of the Inquiry was to review the child protection system and to make recommendations to strengthen and improve the system to enable it to meet the needs of the Northern Territory’s children.
+The purpose of the inquiry was to review the child protection system and to make recommendations to strengthen and improve the system to enable it to meet the needs of the NT’s children.